Click here to edit using the old editor

 On this course you will...

-• Develop your professional skills alongside your academic study, with employability skills embedded in every module.
+• Develop your professional skills alongside your academic study, with employability skills embedded throughout the programme.

-• Explore the broader responsibilities of computer scientists to society and the environment.
+• Explore the broader responsibilities of computer professionals and their impact to society and the environment.

 Book an Open Day